ploigos/argocd-tekton-reference/docs/Demo.md

 specifying what to install.
 1. Open the OpenShift Admin Console
 2. Create the ArgoCD Application CR
-   1. Click the (+) icon at the top of the Admin Console to create a resource.
+   1. Click the (+) icon at the top of the OpenShift Admin Console to create a resource.
    2. Copy and paste the contents of [everything.yml](../argo-cd-apps/app-of-apps/everything.yml).
+3. Open the ArgoCD console to verify that the app-of-apps application and dependent applications were created.
+4. Open the "Installed Operators" view in the OpenShift Admin Console to verify that OpenShift Pipelines Operator was installed.

 # Run a Pipeline
 6. Start the easymode pipeline